 While browsing some homemade art at Harcombe House, Devon during a visit to mark Emergency Services Day, the father-of-three spotted a crafty handmade unicorn and remarked: ‘My daughter loves unicorns.
 Loves them.
 Very cool.’

 According to her mother, the Duchess of Cambridge, both Charlotte and her brother Prince George have taken up photography has their latest hobby.

-Speaking to a group of teenagers during a visit to the Action for Children centre in Kingston, Kate revealed that her two eldest children love going outside to take photos, saying: ‘Just look at everything around you.
+Speaking to a group of teenagers during a visit to the Action for Children centre in Kingston, Kate said that her two eldest children love going outside to take photos, saying: ‘Just look at everything around you.
 Maybe it’s in front of you, or far away but choose your subject and focus on it.
 Get outside with your camera as well.
 George and Charlotte love it when we do that.’

 She’s made history

 When baby Cambridge the third, Prince Louis, was born, Charlotte made the history books as the first female royal ever not to be pushed down the line of succession by her baby brother.
 Prior to the Succession to the Crown Act being passed in 2013, any girls born to a royal couple would automatically be moved down the line by boys.